Li Ju (Jin dynasty): As a wuzhu

-Amidst the War of the Eight Princes, a Xiongnu noble named Liu Yuan established his state of Han Zhao in 304.
-Liu began his conquest of northern China, with Pingyang being one of his targets.
-Many of Pingyang's inhabitants fled while others went to Li Ju, who they acclaimed as a wuzhu.
-Soon, refugees from other parts of the north affected by war flocked to Li Ju due to his popularity.
-Li later shifted his base to Xingyang and then to Xinzheng.
-The Prince of Donghai, Sima Yue, took notice of him and made him Inspector of Ruyin (汝陰, in modern Fuyang, Anhui).
+Amidst the War of the Eight Princes, the tribes of the Five Divisions in Bing province rebelled and established the Han-Zhao dynasty in 304.
+Pingyang was hit hardest by the rebellion, and many of locals fled while others went to join Li Ju, who they recognized as their wuzhu.
+Soon, refugees from other parts of the north affected by war flocked to Li Ju due to his reputation.
+He and his followers later moved east to Xingyang and then to Xinzheng.
+The Prince of Donghai, Sima Yue, took notice of his presence and made him Inspector of Ruyin (汝陰, in modern Fuyang, Anhui).
 In 307, Li Ju was ordered by Sima Yue to fix the Qianjin Dam (千金堨) at Luoyang with Yuan Fu (袁孚) to improve supply routes.

 Conflicts with bandits and Shi Le

-Luoyang and Emperor Huai of Jin were captured by Han Zhao in 311.
-The Grand Commandant, Xun Fan and Guard General Hua Hui (華薈) fled to Yangcheng and Chenggao respectively.
-However, these two areas were badly struck by famine, and bandit leaders such as Hou Dou (侯都) took to cannibalism and killed anyone they could find to eat them.
+Luoyang and Emperor Huai of Jin were captured by Han forces in 311.
+The Minister of Works, Xun Fan and Guard General Hua Hui (華薈) fled to Yangcheng (陽城; in present-day Dengfeng, Henan) and Chenggao respectively.
+However, these two areas were badly affected by famine, and bandit leaders such as Hou Dou (侯都) took to cannibalism and killed anyone they could find to eat them.
 Fortunately for Xun Fan and Hua Hui, Li Ju campaigned against the bandits and crushed them.
-Afterwards, Li provided Xun Fan and Hua Hui's group with camps and houses as well as supplying them with grains.
+Afterwards, he helped Xun Fan and Hua Hui by providing their followers with camps and houses along with grains.

-After Xun Fan set up a provisional government, he elected Li Ju to become the Administrator of Xingyang.
+After Xun Fan set up a provisional government at Mi County, he appointed Li Ju to become the Administrator of Xingyang.
 Meanwhile, another wuzhu named Wei Jun decided to visit Xun Fan and discuss military affairs.
 Li was invited to come as well but his subordinates warned him not to trust Wei Jun and not to travel at night.
 He told them, "Loyal ministers have the same mind, there should be no doubt."
 During the visit, Xun, Li and Wei formed a friendship and Li left the meeting unharmed.

 Later that year, the Han general Shi Le invaded Xingyang.
-Li devised a plan where he led the old and weak to hide in the hils and let the cattle and horses roam freely.
+Li devised a plan where he led the old and weak to hide in the hills and let the cattle and horses roam freely.
 When Shi Le's men arrived, they found no one to attack and decided to capture the animals their own use instead.
 However, this proved a difficult task, and the soldiers became disorganized as they try to capture as many animals that they could find.
 It was then when Li let out a cry and his troops came out from the hills to ambush the enemies.
 Shi Le was badly routed and forced into a retreat.
 For his victory, Xun Fan petitioned the Prince of Lanya, Sima Rui to make Li a Champion General and promoted him to Marquis of Yangwu County.